JeffreyWay/laravel-elixir-stylus/readme.md

 ## Usage

-This is a simple wrapper around Laravel Elixir.
+This Laravel Elixir extension allows you to compile Stylus.

 ## Installation